Audit logon events

 - Two additional reports for Wi-Fi/VPN sessions: History and statistics with additional relevant filters.

-- The ability to view raw data tabled from the database.
+- The ability to view raw data in table format from the database.

 - A tool view allowing you to submit an SQL query from the console itself.